‘The future of care is creative’ K. Marshall 2009

 The book is out!!
 ‘Puppetry in Dementia Care: connecting through creativity and joy’ Marshall, K., Jessica Kinglsey Publishers 2013 pp256 £19.99 – based on ten years work.
 5% of the author’s share helps Creativity In Care™ deliver more services.
 See here.

 We had a wonderful book launch on rowing boats at Whin Park.
 Thank you to everyone who supported us.

 Monthly day out with family carer’s and relatives living with dementia (identifying what is dementia friendly whilst exploring emotional wellbeing, stress management and coping at home) Previous trips to the Ferrycroft Centre, Lairg; Dornoch Museum, Tain Museum and cafes, Black Isle and Sutherland’s Dunrobin Castle and Storehouse at Foulis.
 Thanks to the Golspie Inn and the VGES for space too.
-Next outing is Thursday 27th March.
+Had a wonderful March outing to the Museum of Childhood, Stathpeffer.
+Next outing date April 22nd.
 Contact for details.

 Recent projects have included ‘Creative Brains – Noetic Art‘ in Sutherland, Invergordon, Ross-shire, Inverness and Morayshire; ‘Picture This Reality’ with Birchwood Highland Inverness and Lochaber; plus workshops, exhibitions and talks.
 Exciting new creative learning programme is in discussions….